geosolutions-it/MapStore2/docs/developer-guide/application-tutorial.md

-Writing a new MapStore2 based application can be done following these steps:
+Writing a new MapStore based application can be done following these steps:
- * create a new folder for the application, inside the MapStore2 directory tree (e.g. web/client/examples/myapp), and the following folder structure:
+ * create a new folder for the application, inside the MapStore directory tree (e.g. web/client/examples/myapp), and the following folder structure:

 ```
 +-- myapp